mikeizbicki/lab-transactions/README.md

 Notice above that the incantation to connect to mysql is a bit more complicated than the incantation to connect to postgres.
 This is because the default postgres docker images specify

+### Notice!

+All three of our databases were created with the exact same SQL commands, and so we should hope that they behave exactly the same way.
+It's time to find out if they do.

 ## A "Simple" Query